 S-100A and S-100B proteins are two members of the S-100 family of proteins.
-S-100A is composed of an alpha and beta chain, whereas S-100B is composed of two beta chains.
+S-100A subtypes are composed of one alpha and one beta chain, whereas S-100B is composed of two beta chains.
 S-100 protein is reported to be expressed in neuroectodermal tissue, including nerves and melanocytes.
-Langerhans cells in skin and interdigitating reticulum cells in the paracortex of lymph nodes are also reported to express S-100 protein.
+Langerhans cells in skin are also reported to express S-100 protein.
 It is noteworthy that S-100 protein is highly soluble and may be eluted from frozen tissue during immunohistochemical procedures.

 S-100 is recommended for the detection of specific antigens of interest in normal and neoplastic tissues, as an adjunct to conventional histopathology using non-immunologic histochemical stains.